DATABench: Evaluating Dataset Auditing in Deep Learning from an Adversarial Perspective: Details of Evasion Attacks in

 \tightpartitle{Randomized Smoothing (RS)} RS smooths the model's predictions by averaging outputs over multiple noisy input perturbations.
 We set the number of perturbed samples to 30.

-\tightpartitle{Reprogramming~\cite{chen2025refine}} Reprogramming modifies the model's inference process, often using learnable input and output transformations, to neutralize the specific abnormal behaviors.
+\tightpartitle{Reprogramming~\citep{chen2025refine}} The reprogramming technique modifies the model's inference process, often using learnable input and output transformations, to neutralize the specific abnormal behaviors.
 In our experiments, we use a 10-layer U-Net as the input transformation module and train the U-Net for 10 epochs.

-\tightpartitle{SCALE-UP~\cite{guo2023scale}} SCALE-UP is an effective black-box, input-level backdoor detection method.
+\tightpartitle{SCALE-UP~\citep{guo2023scale}} SCALE-UP is an effective black-box, input-level backdoor detection method.
 SCALE-UP identifies and filters malicious test samples by analyzing their prediction consistency during the pixel-wise amplification process.

 \tightpartitle{Outlier Detection (OD)} OD identifies input samples that are statistically different from typical data (potentially EF triggers), allowing the adversary to return a non-standard or random output to evade detection.
-In \sys, we use two different models, \ie, KNN and SVM, to achieve OD.
+In \sys, we use two different models, \ie, KNN and SVM.

 To ensure simplicity and fairness in our evaluation, we adopt the most classical configurations for each attack.
 While this may introduce some degradation in model utility in certain scenarios, we note that such impacts can often be mitigated via parameter tuning, albeit potentially at the expense of attack efficacy.
 Users may further adjust these parameters based on their specific needs or evaluation preferences, which, however, falls beyond the scope of this work.